caufieldjh/awesome-bioie/README.md

 The following resources contain indexed text documents in the biomedical sciences.
 * [OHSUMED](http://davis.wpi.edu/xmdv/datasets/ohsumed.html) - [paper](https://dl.acm.org/citation.cfm?id=188557) - 348,566 MEDLINE entries (title and sometimes abstract) from between 1987 and 1991.
 Includes MeSH labels.
 Primarily of historical significance.
 * [PubMed Central Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) - A set of PubMed Central articles usable under licenses other than traditional copyright, though the exact licenses vary by publication and source.
 Articles are available as PDF and XML.
+* [CORD-19](https://pages.semanticscholar.org/coronavirus-research) - A corpus of scholarly manuscripts concerning COVID-19.
+Articles are primarily from PubMed Central and preprint servers, though the set also includes metadata on papers without full-text availability.

 ### Annotated Text Data